Fleming College

 Indigenous Student Services

-No matter what path you come from, Fleming Indigenous Student Support Services with help make your transition to the college environment easier.
+No matter what path you come from, Fleming Indigenous Student Support Services will help ease your transition to the college environment.

 Indigenous Education at Fleming College

-Fleming College has many hopes and dreams for supporting Indigenous learners.
-Our departments work closely together to realize our commitment to the Indigenous Education.
+Fleming College strives to support Indigenous learners.
+We work closely together across departments to realize our commitment to Indigenous Knowledge.

 Indigenous Education Council

-Our Indigenous Education Council is committed to developing and supporting Indigenous education aspirations through curriculum, programs, services and research.
+Fleming’s Indigenous Education Council develops and supports Indigenous education aspirations through curriculum, programs, services and research.

-The Bishkaa program supports first year Indigenous students in their transition to Fleming College!
+Anishnaabemowin for “rise up”, Bishkaa is an orientation and mentorship program that supports first-year Indigenous students in their transition to Fleming.

 Indigenous Perspectives Designation